-Ever had a customer who was upset about some aspect of your business?
+Ever had a upset customer about some aspect of your business?
 Perhaps it was a faulty product, a late delivery, or a communication blunder.

 No one likes confrontation, but sometimes we can’t avoid it.
 Here are some tips to help you turn an upset customer into an enthusiastic customer.